radian-software/selectrum/README.md

   `kill-ring-save`.
 When there's an active region in your input, this still copies the active region.
 The behavior of `M-w` is not modified when Transient Mark mode is disabled.
-* *To select multiple candidates:* type `M-RET` to select additional candidates before typing `RET` or `C-j` to exit the minibuffer.
-This is only allowed in commands that use `completing-read-multiple`, such as `describe-face`.
+* *To select multiple candidates:* separate them with `crm-separator` (`,` by default).
+To make this workflow more convenient, you can use `TAB` to complete the currently selected candidate before typing `,` to move on to entering the next one.
+This feature only works in commands that use `completing-read-multiple`, such as `describe-face`.
+(If multiple selection is enabled, it is shown in the minibuffer prompt.)

 Selectrum respects your custom keybindings, so if you've bound `next-line` to `M-*` for some reason, then pressing `M-*` will select